Speaker Driver Simulation With Room Response

 Diffuse sound field curve represents the reflections and it is calculated from the sound power response and (diffuse) room gain.
 It is generated by scaling the sound power response with the room gain.

-Room gain at HF = speaker level with reflections, reinforcement from diffuse sound field, diffuse room gain, high-frequency room gain
+Room gain = speaker level relative to free-field, reinforcement from diffuse sound field

 Level of a point source in a sound reflective space relative to free-field, assuming that reflections create a diffuse sound field (this assumption is valid above 1 kHz).
 In other words, this is the gain from diffuse sound field.
 Setting the room gain to 0 dB means that the speaker is in free-field (no reflections).

-The following graph shows the room gain as a function of distance from the source for a small (20 m2) and large rooms (large room: width and height of the room is much larger than its height).
-Room height is 3 meters, source DI = 3 dB (sound source on a large baffle with half space radiation, wavelength is larger than the diameter of the source).
+The following graph shows the room gain as a function of distance.
+Room height is 3 meters, parameter is the floor area, source DI = 3 dB (sound source on a large baffle with half space radiation, wavelength is larger than the diameter of the source).

 Room gain as a function of distance from the source